|Shandruk in Polish uniform|

 In the Spring of 1945, Bishop Buchko wrote to the Pope, to Cardinal Tisserant, and to Monsignors Montini and Tardini of the Papal Secretariat of State.
 As a Frenchman in Italy who had made his sympathies clear during the War, Tisserant was highly respected by the victors.
 He lobbied his Allied political and military contacts and the Papal Secretariat of State, which in turn lobbied Allied authorities all over Europe not to forcibly repatriate Ukrainians to the Soviet Union.
 The Division was only one among several groups in danger of repatriation.
 Tisserant also brought the Ukrainians’ appeals to the Pope in an audience of 14 and 28 July 1945 and on subsequent occasions.

-In March 1956, a general letter of homage was sent to the Pope by the Association of ex-members of the Division.
+On 30 September 1955, a general letter of homage was sent to the Pope by the Association of ex-members of the Division.
 On 15 June 1956, Buchko entrusted Shandruk’s private letter to Cardinal Tisserant, who sent it to the Pope via the Secretariat of State.
 At the time, the ex-general was residing in Trenton, Ohio, as indicated on Buchko’s Italian translation of the letter (where he substituted “Trenton” for “травень” (May) 1956.
 Buchko also airbrushed himself out and substituted the passages referring to himself with thanks to the Oriental Congregation.
 Although Shandruk had not made that reference in his original letter, Buchko was aware that, without Cardinal Tisserant’s dogged perseverance (as evidenced by internal notes between Tisserant and his own officials), the papal Secretariat of State would not have intervened so vigorously for the Ukrainian prisoners and refugees.
 In response, the Pope ordered his underlings to thank the old General and to assure him of the Pope’s enduring concern for the “severely tried” Ukrainian people.

 |Shandruk in UNR uniform|